 Health is another critical area we focus on because, as I always say, a sick farmer cannot deliver even a kilo of coffee.
 Through partnerships with Vectogram Health, we’ve introduced Artificial Intelligence (AI) breast cancer detection and supported farmers through medical camps.

+Through these initiatives, we are not only equipping women with the tools and opportunities they need to thrive but also creating a ripple effect of empowerment that strengthens communities and paves the way for a more inclusive and equitable agricultural sector.
 3.Agriculture accounts for approximately 21% of Africa’s GDP, and women make up 60-80% of agricultural labor.
 However, with the sector being largely informal, women are not able to earn decent living wages and often remain in poverty despite their contributions.
 What actions can be taken to promote women’s economic power in the agriculture sector?
+To promote women’s economic power in agriculture, several actions need to be taken.

 First, ensuring equal land rights and inheritance for women is critical, as land is a fundamental asset that provides security and leverage for sustainable investment.
 Access to finance and credit is equally important, allowing women to invest in their farms without the need for land as collateral.
 Tailored training programs can enhance women’s agricultural skills and knowledge.
 Facilitating market access and value-addition opportunities can help women sell their produce at better prices, while policies that address gender disparities and promote women’s representation in decision-making are essential for long-term change.
 Investing in climate-resilient practices, modern technology, and support networks—such as childcare and healthcare—can further empower women by reducing the risks they face.